What is IRMAA

 Why IRMAA Matters in Retirement Planning

-Many retirees focus on generating income without realizing how that income interacts with Medicare costs.
-Withdrawals from traditional IRAs, 401(k)s, capital gains, and even certain annuity distributions can all increase your MAGI and trigger IRMAA.
-This makes it essential to coordinate your income sources carefully.
-For example, staggering withdrawals, using tax-efficient strategies, or incorporating income sources that do not count toward MAGI can make a significant difference.
+Many retirees focus on generating retirement income without fully understanding how that income interacts with Medicare costs.
+Withdrawals from traditional IRAs, 401(k) and 403(b) accounts, capital gains from investment sales, and even certain annuity distributions can all increase your MAGI and trigger IRMAA or push you into a higher IRMAA bracket.
+This makes it essential to coordinate income sources carefully and to think about the total cost of retirement income — not just the gross amount — when designing a withdrawal strategy.
+Staggering withdrawals, using tax-efficient strategies, or incorporating income sources that are treated differently for MAGI calculation purposes can make a significant difference in the premium you pay.

-Common Triggers That Increase IRMAA
+Common Income Events That Trigger IRMAA

-IRMAA Tiers and Income Thresholds
+IRMAA Tiers and the Cliff Problem

-How to Potentially Reduce IRMAA
+How to Potentially Reduce IRMAA Exposure

 Compare Medicare Plans & Estimate Your Costs

-Related Pages
+Related Medicare & Retirement Pages

 Talk With an Advisor Today